antfu/resume/README.md

 This is my Résumé generator.
 You can check out my Résumé [here](https://resume.antfu.me).

-The theme is heavy modifed from [jsonresume-theme-kwan](https://github.com/icoloma/jsonresume-theme-kwan).
+The theme is heavy modified from [jsonresume-theme-kwan](https://github.com/icoloma/jsonresume-theme-kwan).

 ## How it works